 Events at Henry Street

-We got a taste of summer this weekend- it’s not so far away!
-Registration is now open for Camp Henry and Abrons Arts Camp, two of the best day camps on the Lower East Side!
+Summer officially starts next week, which means it’s time to register for camp!
+Registration is open for Camp Henry and Abrons Arts Camp, two of the best day camps on the Lower East Side!
 Camp Henry runs from July 9 to August 24, and Abrons Arts Camp runs from July 9 to August 17.
 Click here for more information or to apply.

 TUESDAY: Fresh Food Bag Program